 Dunnet Bay Distillery

-This stretch of the North Coast 500 takes you across the top of Scotland.
-It was surprising to look on a map and see just how much farther north we were than where we live in Canada.
-Northern Scotland is the equivalent of being half way up the Hudson Bay, or just one degree shy of Oslo, Norway, Stockholm Sweden or St. Petersburg, Russia.
-That was really cool to us.
+This stretch of the nc500 takes you across the top of Scotland.
+It was surprising to look at our map and see just how far north we were.
+Northern Scotland is the equivalent of being halfway up the Hudson Bay in Canada’s north, or just one degree shy of Oslo, Norway, Stockholm Sweden or St. Petersburg, Russia.
 It’s no wonder Northern Scotland reminded us so much of Iceland!

 It was also really surprising to find out that this area is a popular surfing destination.
 World surfing events are held here.
 We didn’t brave the water, but while driving through the likes of Amadale Bay and Melvich, we did see surfers in the water taking on the swells.

 We were a bit too early in the season for kayaking and when we go back to Scotland we will definitely give it a go.
 But we did see a few experienced kayakers in the water.
 Looking at the rough seas, we decided it was best left to the professionals at this time of year.
 We’ll brave the North Sea when the weather is a little more inviting.